Certificate Issuance and Use Policy

 Participant has signed up and has been securely logged in through the online web portal

-properly filled out their profile with the name which will appear on the certificate
+Participant has properly filled out their profile with the name which will appear on the certificate

-assessment, and evaluation has been completed with the participant securely
+The entire course, assessment, and evaluation has been completed with the participant securely logged in

 In order to complete the Food Service Prep Food Handler Program, a participant must have access to an internet connection as well as a device which can access the internet connection.
 Food Service Prep is compatible with all modern browsers including Microsoft Edge, Firefox, Chrome, Opera and Safari.